wale22/wale22/README.md

 - 🌱 I’m currently learning **C++**

-- 👯 I’m looking to collaborate on **html, css, javascript, reactjs, reactnative, python, fastApi and solidity projects**
+- 👯 I’m looking to collaborate on **html, css, javascript, reactjs, reactnative, python, fastApi, solidity and Ai projects**

 - 📫 How to reach me **walemustapha08@gmail.com or 08129005104**